nico358/BA/README.md

 ## Measurements

-Now the measurements can be triggered by the relevant function call anproviding a the struct instance reference.
+Now the measurements can be triggered by the relevant function call anproviding a reference to the device struct instance.
 ```c
 adapter_get_measurements_PAC1720(&dev);
 ```